rachelpopa/pi-naut/docs/how-to-use.md

 ```

 __Note:__ The `StateList` is a utility provided in this project to make it easier to persist the state of a list and is optional to use.
-It is a list with a pre-instantiated `StateIterator` that allows you to iterate through your state (previous, current, and next) and still returns the origin list.
+It is a list with a pre-instantiated `StateIterator` that allows you to iterate through your state (previous, current, and next) and provides utilities for getting data from the original list as well setting the `next()` state.
+Dive into the `StateList` class for more documentation.

+__Note:__ If you run into a scenario where you need to populate a state prior to the scheduled job updating it for the first time, you can either lazy load it in the getter or use a `@PostConstruct` method to instantiate your data once the bean is created.

 __Warning:__ If a layout uses multiple stateful services you must pass the layout class to all the refresh events or your display may not be refreshed when you expect!

-#### Display Components

-`DisplayComponents` can be injected into layouts and used to buffer components to the display.
-When implementing a component you can pass it data and use the `SSD1306`'s methods and `DisplayConstants` to:

-* Display text
-* Draw lines and basic shapes
-* Set individual pixels or buffer entire pixel arrays
-* Scroll horizontally or vertically
-* Flip the display horizontally or vertically
-* Invert the display

-__Note:__ Out of the box there are a couple generic components at your disposal.

 ### Comprehensive Instructions